-Note: A Reset generated by a WDT time-out does not drive the MCLR pin low.
+Note: A device Reset generated by a WDT time-will not drive the MCLR pin low.

-For lowest current consumption while powered down, the T0CKI input should be at VDD or Vss and the (GP3/RB3)/MCLR/VPP pin must be at a logic high level if MCLR is enabled.
+For lowest current consumption while powered down, the TOCKI input should be at VDD or Vss and the (GP3/RB3)/MCLR/VPP pin must be at a logic high level if MCLR is enabled.

-7.9.2 WAKE-UP FROM SLEEP
+10.9.2 WAKE-UP FROM SLEEP